bioinfo-biols/SEVtras/docs/Troubleshooting.rst

  You can find this in the obsm of "SEVtras_sEVs.h5ad" indexed as source.
 Little reminder: this information can only be used as a clue and must be corroborated by other evidences.

-5. Error with `ValueError: Length mismatch in deconvolver`?
+5. Error with ``ValueError: Length mismatch in deconvolver``?

  This error may be caused by the dimension of the input cell matrix not matching the SEV matrix in some samples.
  SEVtras deconvolver needs the corresponding sample information in the input cell matrix for each sEV.

  Thus, please check that the sample name in the sEV matrix matches the sample name in the cell matrix (this should be contained in adata.obs, default is key 'batch' in the sEV matrix and cell matrix).

-6. Why does the output file only contain "raw_Sample.h5ad" when I input a single scRNA-seq sample for SEVtras?
+6. Why does the output file only contain "raw_Sample.h5ad" when I input a **single** scRNA-seq sample for SEVtras?

  SEVtras is a data-driven algorithm to identify sEV-droplets.
 The reliability of the identification results increases with the number of inputted samples.
 It is recommended to input more than one sample for more reliable results.
 If the necessary data is not available, two copies of the same sample can be created and SEVtras will generate the corresponding results.

-7. Does SEVtras support h5ad file converted from Seurat?
+7. Does SEVtras support h5ad file converted from **Seurat**?

  Yes.
 There is a `tutorial <https://www.youtube.com/watch?v=-MATf22tcak>`_ to convert Seurat to h5ad.
 I copied as following:

+ ## Save in R

  .. code-block:: R

-    # load libraries
     # load libraries
     library(Seurat)
     library(tidyverse)